geekyarjun/searchable-list/README.md

 - **Collapsible Sections**: Sections can be expanded or collapsed to show or hide items.
 - **Customizable Styles**: Easily customize the appearance of the list, including text styles and container styles.
 - **Responsive Design**: The component is designed to be responsive and works well on various screen sizes.
+- **Virtualization with `react-window`**: The component utilizes `react-window` for efficient rendering of large lists, ensuring that only the visible items are rendered in the DOM.
+This significantly improves performance and scalability, making it suitable for applications with extensive datasets.

 ## Installation